gagandeep/Web-Architecture-Evolution/Chapter0.md.md

 # Introduction
-This will explore Web Architecture from ground up to current level of Streaming Architectures.
-It means this book will explore how we reached to these architectures from Analytical Engine.
-There are different eras where certain set of techonologies, we used in current systems got major push.
-Each era gave us advancement in certain direction to reach where we are right now.
-Some advancement become obsolute and some become core that we now consider as obvious.
-Its like Human Evolution stages/eras,
+This will explore Web Architecture from the ground up to the current level of Streaming Architectures.
+It means this book will explore how we reached these architectures from the Analytical Engine.
+There are different eras where a certain set of technologies, we used in current systems, got a major push.
+Each era gave us advancement in a certain direction to reach where we are right now.
+Some advancement becomes obsolete and some become core that we now consider as obvious.
+It is like Human Evolution stages/eras,

  1. [Stone Age](https://en.wikipedia.org/wiki/Stone_Age#Beginning_of_the_Stone_Age)
  2. Fire Usage